Preparing for Mouth Cancer Action Month 2025

 - reception1168

 November is Mouth Cancer Action Month.
-These 30 days are for fundraising and improving our understanding of this dangerous disease.
+These 30 days are dedicated to fundraising and improving our understanding of this dangerous disease.

 There can be many symptoms of mouth cancer.
 Visual changes may include: